ShixiongQi/spright-online-boutique-kn-deployment/README.md

 Steps:

-1. Install Knative on Cloudlab
+1. Install Knative on Cloudlab (or anywhere based on your preference)

 2. Download this repo and follow the steps below to deploy online boutique
 ```